grimlucis/rpg-hack/08-tables/03-mutations.md

 374  | Crystal Skin.
 Your skin is brittle and rocky.
 You cannot swim.
 375  | Deafness.
 Your ears pop (like blisters).
 376  | Goat Eyes.
 Square pupils.
 377  | Addiction.
 You desire blood.
-You take 1d6 Int. and Con. damage each day you do not have a drink.
+You take 1d6 TAL and STR damage each day you do not have a drink.
 378  | Slab Hands.
 Fingers fuse together.
 Can still hold weapons.
 Save to perform delicate tasks.
 379  | Boils.
 Horrible red lumps all over your body.
 Save vs Wisdom to sleep.
 380  | Mammal Love.
 All mammals instinctively want to be your friend.
 People are immune.